DelroyGayle/TIMELINESP1/README.md

 ### Responsive Timeline

-The timeline I chose to use was adapted from the timeline designed by **Samet Erpik** The codepen for this timeline is at <https://codepen.io/samerpik/pen/OVKyVZ>
+The timeline I chose to use was adapted from the timeline designed by **Samet Erpik**.

+The codepen for this timeline is at <https://codepen.io/samerpik/pen/OVKyVZ>

 ### Menu